Why Help People Abroad When There Are Needs Closer To Home?

 Love requires nothing less.

 We should start closest to home, with our immediate family.
 Mother Teresa once said, “The way you help heal the world is that you start with your own family.”
 It is usually easier to love people far away than those we have the most intimate relationships with.
 But we learn how to love, serve, forgive, and empower others by practicing in our immediate family.

 That is where our efforts begin, not where they end.
 Our next sphere of influence are those in our community whom we are directly connected with.
 In this context, acts of service and kindness are particularly meaningful, because the people we are in direct relationship with can see through our actions that we value them, care about them, and love them.

 The question, "Who should I help?" is as old as humanity.
 Most people have heard of the story of the Good Samaritan, which goes back about 2,000 years.
-What is sometimes overlooked is that (1) the entire story flows from the question, "Who should I love?" and (2) one of the most important directives of the story is to extend our kindness beyond our own country and homeland.
+What is sometimes overlooked is that (1) the entire story flows from the question, "Who should I love?" and (2) one of the most important directives of the story is to extend our kindness beyond our own ethnicity and homeland.